shihuang047/age-prediction/README.md

 devtools::install_github('shihuang047/crossRanger')
 ```
 #### What analyses were done by the R script `Age.crossRF_reg.ranger.R`?
-The R script `Age.crossRF_reg.ranger.R` performs the meta-analysis of microbiota data from gut, mouth or skin.
-For each dataset, this script can perform analyses as following.
+The R script `Age.crossRF_reg.ranger.R` performs the meta-analysis of microbiota data for predicting chronological age.
+For each dataset (i.e. gut, mouth or skin), this script can perform analyses as following.
 * Data trimming (such as sample filtering by NA values in the metadata).
 * RF modeling and performance evaluation for the whole dataset.
 * RF modeling and performance evaluation for the sub-datasets.
 To test if confounders (such as sex) affected the modeling, we first trained the age model within a sub-dataset stratified by a confounder, then applied it on all the other sub-datasets.
 For both model training and testing, we evaluated regression performance using mean absolute error (MAE).